zowe/docs-site/docs/getting-started/overview.md

 ### ZEBRA (Zowe Embedded Browser for RMF/SMF and APIs) - Incubator

-Provides re-usable and industry compliant JSON formatted RMF/SMF data records, so that many other ISV SW and users can exploit them using open-source SW for many ways.
+ZEBRA Provides re-usable and industry compliant JSON formatted RMF/SMF data records, so that many other ISV SW and users can exploit them using open-source SW for many ways.

 For more information, see the [ZEBRA documentation](https://github.com/zowe/zebra/tree/main/Documentation).